protocol/web3-dev-team/proposals/content-addressed-pkg-mgmt.md

 Making package managers content addressable would unlock the ability for the data within package management registries to become more portable, opening it up to much need innovation in areas such as transport protocols, storage backends and network topologies.

 To enable this a specification for a protocol for content addressed package management would be written, along with a [working implementation](https://github.com/forestpm/forest), that outlines a standardized way for consumers, publishers and maintainers to share package management data that allows people to opt-in to various levels of decentralization without sacrificing existing usability, performance and security.

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_
 <!--(bullet list)-->
+* package management data is content addressable

 #### User workflow example
 _How would a developer or user use this new capability?_
 <!--(short paragraph)-->
+* Developers can quickly and safetly fetch packages directly from other developers, falling back to upstream registry
+* Develoeprs can easily onboard onto content addressed package management without high commitment costs
+* IT teams can easily mirror packages within an internal network with low infrastructure costs
+* Third-parties can co-host packages from a registry in a trustless, permissionless way

 #### Impact
 _How would this directly contribute to web3 dev stack product-market fit?_